-According to this principle, if all galaxies are moving away from us, then they must all be moving away from each other.
+The only way this can be true is if galaxies are all moving away from each other.

-This can happen if the whole universe is expanding: every galaxy moves away from every other galaxy, and the further away the galaxy is, the faster it seems to be moving.
+This can happen if the whole universe is expanding:

+every galaxy moves away from every other galaxy, and the further away the galaxy is, the faster it seems to be moving.